 Skip Navigation

-Junior Kindergarten & Kindergarten at Westminster Academy
+Junior Kindergarten & Kindergarten

 Starting school is a significant milestone in a child's life, and it's natural for parents to have mixed feelings about this exciting new chapter.